Mark Self-Transfers

 A Self-Transfer occurs when you send your cryptocurrency from one of your wallets or exchanges to another, such as transferring funds from your Coinbase account to your Binance account.
 Self-Transfers are non-taxable events because no sale or trade is taking place.

 When you import your transactions from multiple sources, ZenLedger usually matches up the two sides of a self-transfer.
 It will identify a self-transfer based on the amount and time of the two transactions.
-The USD values need to be within a certain amount of each other and same with the time of the two transactions in order for the software to pair them to match as a self-transfer.
+The USD values need to be within a certain amount of each other and same with the time of the two transactions in order for the software to pair them as a self-transfer.

 Example of two transactions paired as a Self-Transfer: